 Can I use a Real Tree With a Tree Collar?

 Absolutely!
-In fact, it’s a great idea to stop pets (or small children!) messing with the water or getting under and up the tree.
+A tree collar is not just for artificial trees.
+In fact, for a real tree, a tree collar is a great idea to stop pets (or small children!) from messing with the water or getting under and up the tree.

 Final Thoughts

 Just like how the decorations you choose for your tree are an expression of you and your family’s decorating style, so should be the style of tree collar you choose!
-Whether you like the idea of a basket look, or prefer a glam or rustic touch, there’s a Christmas tree collar that will work for your particular decorating tastes and Christmas tree!
+Whether you like the idea of a basket look, a classic Christmas with a bright red metal collsr, or even if prefer a glam or rustic touch, there’s a Christmas tree collar that will work for your particular decorating tastes and Christmas tree!

 Similar Posts